YuliiaKavytska/crypto_currencies/README.md

 ## About the aplication

 Data provider for real time and historical prices is https://CoinAPi.io .
-For the historical prices used REST API, and for the real time data used long polling with REST API.
+For the historical prices used REST API, and for the real time data used long polling with REST API and WebSockets.

 ## Screens